She lost 10 family members in Alabama tornadoes. 'Just why, why?'

 The 23 victims ranged in age from 6 to 89, according to local officials.
 President Donald Trump is expected to visit the damage-stricken area Friday.

-Besides her parents, Jones' brother, Emmanuiel Jones, 53, was killed.
-The other extended members of her family who died in the tornado were Maggie Delight Robinson, 57; Raymond Robinson, Jr., 63; Tresia Robinson, 62; Eric Jamal Stenson, 38; Florel Tate Stenson; 63; and Henry Lewis Stenson, 65.
+Besides her parents, Jones' brother, Emmanuel Jones, 53, was killed.
+The other extended members of her family who died in the tornado include Maggie Delight Robinson, 57; Raymond Robinson, Jr., 63; Tresia Robinson, 62; Eric Jamal Stenson, 38; Florel Tate Stenson; 63; and Henry Lewis Stenson, 65.

 "I just got so many questions, but you know, you don’t question the Lord," Jones said.
 "Just why, why, you know, why?
 Why this had to happen like this?
 To everybody that you know and love?
 At one time?
 Why?"